fluencelabs/cli/docs/commands/README.md

-  --no-input                    Don't interactively ask for any input from the user --no-relay                    Do not generate a pass through the relay node --no-xor                      Do not generate a wrapper that catches and displays errors --old-fluence-js              Generate TypeScript or JavaScript files for new JS Client --scheduled                   Generate air code for script storage.
+  --no-input                    Don't interactively ask for any input from the user --no-relay                    Do not generate a pass through the relay node --no-xor                      Do not generate a wrapper that catches and displays errors --old-fluence-js              Generate TypeScript or JavaScript files for old fluence-js --scheduled                   Generate air code for script storage.
 Without error handling wrappers and hops on relay.
                                 Will ignore other options